wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 4:30pm.
 Fifth person to ask me if this is the North Stage.

 4:35pm.
-A gentleman is wearing a t-shirt with the storyline to *One Who Flew Over the Cuckoo’s Nest*.
+A gentleman is wearing a t-shirt with the story line to *One Who Flew Over the Cuckoo’s Nest*.

 4:48pm.
 Several people have pleaded with the sound desk to turn it up because too many people are talking.